'Love jihad' behind Assam triple murder: Himanta | Law-Order

 Sarma said the woman had filed a complaint alleging torture, and her husband was jailed.

 ''I am personally concerned about such a case in which religious identity is hidden on Facebook to influence a woman for marriage, and at last such a situation is created that she cannot return.
-Even if she returns, the society will not accept her,'' the CM said.
+Even if she returns, the society will not accept her,'' the chief minister said.

 In such a situation, she ultimately converts her religion, sacrifices everything and assimilates into a different life, he said.